firebase/genkit/docs/prompts.md

 # Prompts

-Prompt manipulation is the primary way that you, as an app developer, influence the output of generative AI models.
+Prompt engineering is the primary way that you, as an app developer, influence the output of generative AI models.
 For example, when using LLMs, you can craft prompts that influence the tone, format, length, and other characteristics of the models’ responses.

-Genkit is designed around the premise that _prompts are code_.
+Genkit is designed around the premise that **prompts are code**.
 You write and maintain your prompts in source files, track changes to them using the same version control system that you use for your code, and you deploy them along with the code that calls your generative AI models.